-In general the Endowment Fund Committee will not fund transportation, living expenses, tours or performance bookings.
+The Endowment Fund will not fund transportation, living expenses, tours or performance bookings.
 Grants for equipment will be considered only if a specialized need can be demonstrated.

 Proposals and requests for Endowment Fund grants are judged on the following criteria:

-IMPACT: Will the project serve as a pilot?
+- IMPACT: Will the project serve as a pilot?
 Will it stimulate further activity?
 Will it help develop an artist or group?
 How large an audience will it reach?
 RELATED: Would the awarding of this Endowment Grant greatly impact the artist’s ability to complete the project?

-Money award will be available by the PofA National Festival, July 18-22, 2017
+- Money award will be available by the PofA National Festival Summer 2021 (date and location TBD)

 After the Endowment Committee has reached a decision, each applicant will receive a letter stating whether or not the proposal has been funded.
 If it has been denied, reasons will be briefly explained.
-If the grant has been awarded a check will be issued at the national festival.
-If attendance is not possible the recipient may request that the check be sent by mail.
+If the grant has been awarded a check will be issued at or soon after the National Festival.
+If Festival attendance is not possible, the recipient may request that the check be sent by mail.

 - The grant must be used for purposes stated in the application.
-There is a time limit of two years for the completion of the project.
+There is a time limit of two years for the completion of the project after award is announced.

-- A grant to an individual or group does not constitute an endorsement by Puppeteers of America or Endowment Fund.
+- A grant to an individual or group does not constitute an endorsement by Puppeteers of America or the Puppeteers of America Endowment Fund.